-Resuming normal business as a result of disruptions, such as a region wide power outage, that effect an entire region will depend on the time it takes for power to be restored.
+Resuming normal business as a result of disruptions, such as a region-wide power outage, that affect an entire region will depend on the time it takes for power to be restored.
 The severity of the disruption can vary from minimal to severe.
 In a disruption affecting our business district, city, or region, we will transfer our operations to a site outside of the affected area, and recover and resume business within 24 hours of relocating.
-In either situation, we plan to continue in business, transfer operations to our clearing firm if necessary, and notify you through our web site www.ladenburg.com or you can call one of our customer emergency numbers, 305-572-4132 OR 212-409-2000.
+In either situation, we plan to continue in business, transfer operations to our clearing firm if necessary, and notify you through our web site www.ladenburg.com or you can call one of our customer emergency numbers, 305.572.4132 or 212.409.2000.

 Access to your funds

 LTCO and LTAM do not hold customer funds or securities.
-Your assets are held at our clearing firm, National Financial Services (“NFS”).
+Your assets are held at our clearing firm, NFS.
 Therefore, your funds and securities remain accessible directly through our clearing firm despite any site outage.
 Your ability to trade securities may be impacted by market events outside our control, such as when the markets close.
 Our plan depends on necessary personnel being available to approve transactions that result in the disbursement of available funds.

 Communications with regulators and customers